 Abiquiú man arrested after high-speed chase

 Mar.
-24—A traffic stop turned into a high-speed pursuit when an Abiquiú man fled Tuesday, New Mexico State Police said.
+25—A traffic stop turned into a high-speed pursuit when an Abiquiú man fled Tuesday, New Mexico State Police said.

 Jordan Leroy Maestas, 22, was arrested after fleeing from police and ignoring his passenger's plea to pull over before crashing his vehicle on U.S. 84/285, according to a criminal complaint filed in Santa Fe County Magistrate Court.

-When the officer tried to pull the driver over, Maestas sped away, aggressively driving northbound before attempting to exit on N.M.
+When the officer tried to pull over the vehicle, Maestas sped away, aggressively driving northbound before attempting to exit on N.M.
 502, the report said.
 The passenger later told police she begged Maestas to pull over and let her out.

-Maestas eventually lost control of the vehicle and crashed into another car, then attempted to drive back onto the highway going southbound before police forced the car to crash into a barrier using a pursuit intervention technique.
+Maestas eventually lost control of the vehicle and crashed into another car, then attempted to drive southbound on the highway before police forced the car to crash into a barrier using a pursuit intervention technique.

 He was taken to Christus St. Vincent Regional Medical Center to be treated for his injuries, then taken to the Santa Fe County jail and booked without bond.